john-thomas-gray/Candy-Cruisers/README.md

 they reach the bottom of the screen.

 ## Controls
 Left and right arrow keys move your triangle and spacebar shoots.
+P to pause.
 Beyond that, it's up to you to figure it out.
 I believe in you!

 ## Requirements